Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - copy original files from a directory, for example after a disk crash or an inadvertent deletion; files are copied via the hash, and they can be anywhere in the directory or in subdirectories of the source path.
+- re-hash storage file names, for example after import or for security.
 - rebuild derivative files
 - remove empty directories in file system (original and thumbnails, mainly for module [Archive Repertory])